Published in

 Fra Angelico, Madonna and Child between Sts Dominic and Catherine of Alexandria | Source: Musei Vaticani

-Another well-known early work of this father was The Last Judgement, which is in Accademia in Florence.
+Another well-known early work of his was The Last Judgment, which is in the Accademia in Florence.
 It consists of a marvelous group of angels solemnly dancing in a ring before Christ.

 Madonna dei Linaioli Fra Angelico